msattari90/2DShapeGNN/README.md

 ### Additional Information
 - This project uses PyTorch and PyTorch Geometric for implementing the Graph Neural Network.
-- The dataset is synthetic, and the shape generation process is random, so the number of samples can be easily adjusted via the config.json file.
+- The dataset is synthetic, and the shape generation process is random.
+You can adjust the number of samples via `config.json file`.

 ## Project Structure